tstephen/dpa-kube/README.md

 - To install minikube read [this](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 - To install kubectl read [this](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-Sensitive informtion such as passwords are in configmaps, take sure to change them!
+Sensitive information such as passwords are in configmaps, take sure to change them!

 Files
 -----

-cfg  <- Kubernetes configuration files docs <- HOWTOs for specific configurations
+- cfg  <- Kubernetes configuration files
+- docs <- HOWTOs for specific configurations